Anthony Bannon

 Anthony Bannon (born December 6, 1943) is an arts administrator in Western New York.
 He served as the director of the George Eastman Museum from 1996 to 2012 as well as the executive director of the Burchfield Penney Art Center at Buffalo State College.
 During his tenure at the George Eastman Museum, Bannon launched programs in photo and film preservation, acquired the Technicolor and Merchant Ivory Productions archives, and established an online presence for the museum's classic images.

 Bannon has lectured at museums, colleges, and festivals worldwide.
 He currently serves as chairman of the Lucie Awards/International Photography Awards and was awarded the Golden Career Award in 2007 by the FOTOfusion Festival of Photography & Digital Imaging for his “far-reaching leadership and scholarship in the cultural community.”

 Biography

 Education

 Bannon studied biology at St. Bonaventure University, earning a bachelor's degree in 1964.
 He earned a master's degree in English, with a concentration in criticism and film in the Center for Media Study, from the State University of New York at Buffalo in 1976.

 Bannon earned his Ph.D. in 1994 from the State University of New York at Buffalo from the English Department, with a concentration in Culture Studies.
 His thesis was titled Robert Longo: A Practice of Art.

 Director of the George Eastman Museum

-The George Eastman Museum combines the world's leading collections of photography and film with the stately pleasures of the Colonial Revival mansion and gardens that Eastman Kodak Company founder George Eastman called home from 1905 to 1932.
-Eastman is heralded as the father of popular photography and motion picture film.

-The Eastman Museum, which opened to the public as a museum in 1949, has collections that include 400,000 photographs by 9,000 photographers, from the earliest daguerreotypes to the most recent digital images; 20,000 items of camera technology; 30,000 motion picture titles and 3.5 million publicity stills and posters; and one of the world's most comprehensive libraries of photographic books, manuscripts, and journals.
-The Eastman Museum also has as an acquisition program of contemporary works.

-In modern archives and galleries adjacent to the National Historic Landmark home and gardens, the museum offer programs in film and photograph preservation.
-The L. Jeffrey Selznick School of Film Preservation offers a master's degree in film preservation in conjunction with the University of Rochester.
-The Eastman Museum and the University of Rochester also jointly offer a master's degree program in Photograph Preservation and Collections Management.

-Filmmakers who deposit their films at Eastman House include Martin Scorsese (a personal collection of 8,000 titles), Spike Lee, and Ken Burns.

-Comments about the George Eastman Museum during Bannon's tenure: